padarom/wspackager/README.md

 Once installed, simply run `wspackager` in the same folder that your packages `package.xml` is at.

+### Project structure
+`wspackager` will analyze your `package.xml` to only package files that are required for your specified instructions.
+In cases where the instruction asks for a `.tar` archive it is assumed that you have a folder with the same name in your projects root directory (e.g. if you're using the instruction `<instruction type="file">files.tar</instruction>` it will attempt to package the folder `files` to make `files.tar`).

+If a file you specified in your instructions does not exist, the program will exit and alert you.

 ## Options
 There's several options you can run this program with, which shall be listed below.